 But as ABA has expanded and become more common, it has also acquired critics among parents and autism advocates, who take issue with its methods and the way they are used by some practitioners.

 One source of criticism stems from the fact that the earliest form of applied behavior analysis developed for autistic children by Dr. O. Ivaar Lovaas in the 1960s, called Discrete Trial Training (DTT), was not wholly based on positive reinforcement for desired behaviors.
-“Dr. Lovaas used principles of both positive reinforcement and punishment to reduce self-injurious behaviors in residential settings, treating severely impaired persons,” explains Dr. Susan Epstein, a clinical neuropsychologist at the Child Mind Institute.
+“Dr. Lovaas used principles of both positive reinforcement and punishment to reduce self-injurious behaviors in residential settings, treating severely impaired persons,” explains Susan Epstein, PhD, a clinical neuropsychologist.
 Use of aversive reinforcement methods, which included electric shocks, are not considered acceptable today.

 Too tough on kids?